Brian-Pho/Textbook-Notes/README.md

 ### Process

-1. Read the textbook and write notes in Dropbox Paper.
+1. Read the textbook/book and write notes in Dropbox Paper.
 2. Export notes in Markdown.
 3. Add them to site and fix markdown to pass linter.
+4. Add quote to start of textbook notes.
-4. Download images.
+5. Download images.
-5. Replace image URLs with local ones.
+6. Replace image URLs with local ones.
-6. Compress images with TinyPNG.
+7. Compress images with TinyPNG.
-7. Test locally.
+8. Test locally.
-8. Push to repo.
+9. Push to repo.
-9. Review and fix errors.
+10. Review and fix errors.

 - Replace "\. \n" with ".\n" and replace "\? \n" with "?\n" for notes written on mobile (it auto-adds space after period).
 - VS Code Replace "  - (.*[^*]):" with "  - *$1*:".